Help us continue to create a more welcoming world: Join our Crowdfunding Campaign (from $100 USD) and become an investor in misterb&b!

 Since its relatively humble beginnings in the 1980s, Dublin Pride has evolved into a momentous event, and is in fact considered one of the biggest LGBTQ people parades in Europe.
 It comes as no surprise then that Dublin Pride is the second biggest festival in Ireland after St. Patrick's Day.
 For almost two weeks in June, the city comes alive with a host of pride-related events, including a Pride Run, an after-parade Block Party, and of course the incredible Pride Party.
 So what are you waiting for?
 Gay Pride Dublin is the craic, so we'll see you in the Emerald Isle this June.

-Please note that due to the global Coronavirus COVID-19 outbreak, London Pride has been postponed until September.
+Please note that due to the global Coronavirus COVID-19 outbreak, Dublin Pride has been canceled.
+It will, however, be going online.

 For Dublin Gay Pride 2020, the theme is 'In This Together'.
 While the streets of Dublin will not be filled with pride enthusiasts this year due to the coronavirus outbreak affecting the globe, Dublin Pride will be going online.
 Things will kick off with the Festival Launch on Friday, May 22, which will comprise the official opening launch of Digital Pride by the Lord Mayor of Dublin, Tom Brabazon.
 The inaugural event will also mark the 5th anniversary of Dublin delivering a 71% Yes vote in the Marriage Equality Referendum.